-For physical disks that are accessed using SCSI commands (e.g., Parallel SCSI, Serial Attached SCSI, and Fibre Channel physical disks), the PD GUID MUST be built by combining the T10 Vendor ID of the disk vendor with the identifier returned by INQUIRY page 83h (Association=0 Identifier Type=1h, 2h, 3h or 8h) or the serial number returned in EVPD page 80h.
+For physical disks that are accessed using SCSI commands (e.g., Parallel SCSI, Serial Attached SCSI, and Fibre Channel physical disks), the PD GUID MUST be built by combining the T10 Vendor ID of the disk vendor with the identifier returned by INQUIRY page 83h (Association=0 Identifier Type=1h, 2h, 3h or 8h) or the serial number returned in EVPD page 80h, or with the serial number returned in VPD page 89h (for SATA disks).
 If the identifier returned by INQUIRY page 83 or the disk serial number in EVPD page 80h is longer than 16 bytes, then the 16 least significant bytes MUST be used and the higher bytes discarded.
 If the serial number returned by EVPD page 80h is 'left justified' with spaces in the least significant bytes, the serial number MUST be 'right justified' before discarding the higher bytes and using the 16 least significant bytes.
+If VPD page 89h is used to return the SATA disk serial number, a 'space' (0x20) MUST separate the string "HDD" from the 20 byte disk serial number.
 If the vendor name is less than eight characters or the disk serial number/identifier is less than 16 characters, the fields MUST be padded by 'space' (0x20) to achieve the required length.
 Padding MUST be placed between the vendor name and serial number/identifier.
-The following is an example of a PD_GUID for a SCSI disk, where the serial number/identifier is "5G45B673" and the T10 Vendor ID is "HDD."
+The following is an example of a PD\GUID for a SCSI disk, where the serial number/identifier is "5G45B673" and the T10 Vendor ID is "HDD."

-When a serial number or INQUIRY page 83h identifier is not available for physical disks accessed using SCSI commands or the PD_GUID generated is not unique among the disks accessed by the controller, the controller MUST generate a forced serial number by concatenating an eight byte current date in "yyyymmdd" ASCII format and an eight byte hexadecimal ASCII representation of a four byte random number.
-The GUID generated using this serial number is considered a forced PD GUID and the Forced_PD_GUID_Flag in the PD_Type field of the Physical Disk Entry (Section 5.7.1) for the physical disk MUST be set.
-In addition, the Forced_PD_GUID_Flag in the disk's Physical_Disk_Data section MUST also be set (Section 5.10).
+When a serial number is not available for physical disks accessed using SCSI commands or the PD\GUID generated is not unique among the disks accessed by the controller, the controller MUST generate a forced serial number by concatenating an eight byte current date in "yyyymmdd" ASCII format and an eight byte hexadecimal ASCII representation of a four byte random number.
+The GUID generated using this serial number is considered a forced PD GUID and the Forced\PD\GUID\Flag in the PD\Type field of the Physical Disk Entry (Section 5.7.1) for the physical disk MUST be set.
+In addition, the Forced\PD\GUID\Flag in the disk's Physical\Disk\Data section MUST also be set (Section 5.10).
 The controller MUST guarantee that a Forced PD GUID is unique among the drives accessed by the controller.
 The following is an example of a forced PD GUID, where the date is February 1, 2004, the eight byte hexadecimal ASCII representation of the four byte random number is "AABBCCDD" and the disk's T10 Vendor ID is "HDD."

-For ATA or SATA physical disks, PD_GUID MUST be built by combining the three character ASCII string "ATA", with the 20-byte disk serial number as reported in response to Identify Drive ATA command (bytes 20-39).
+For ATA or SATA physical disks, PD\GUID MUST be built by combining the three character ASCII string "ATA", with the 20-byte disk serial number as reported in response to ATA Identify Device command (bytes 20-39).
 A 'space' (0x20) MUST separate the string "ATA" from the disk serial number.
-The following is an example of PD_GUID for an ATA disk where the serial number is "BB583GX3389103443379."
+The following is an example of PD\GUID for an ATA disk where the serial number is "BB583GX3389103443379."